Seq # 490830010

 Flight periods

-The adults fly from the beginning of May till the end of September, sometimes as late as October.
-They fly at night and come to light.
+The adults fly from the beginning of May till the end of October, occasionally later.

 Observed on